Easonyesheng/A2PM-MESA/README.md

 ---
 # News
-- 🎇 **2025-11-07**: Add the [MASt3R](https://github.com/naver/mast3r) as the support matcher for DMESA and MESA-F, please refer to the [dmesa-configs](https://github.com/Easonyesheng/A2PM-MESA/blob/main/conf/experiment/demo_dmesa_mast3r.yaml) and [mesa-f-configs](https://github.com/Easonyesheng/A2PM-MESA/blob/main/conf/experiment/demo_mesaf_mast3r.yaml) for more details.
+- 🎇 **2025-11-07**: Add the [MASt3R](https://github.com/naver/mast3r) mode for the area matching of DMESA and MESA-F, please refer to the [mast3r-dmesa-configs](https://github.com/Easonyesheng/A2PM-MESA/blob/main/conf/experiment/demo_dmesa_mast3r.yaml) and [mast3r-mesa-f-configs](https://github.com/Easonyesheng/A2PM-MESA/blob/main/conf/experiment/demo_mesaf_mast3r.yaml) to use.
   - NOTE the MESA-f is relatively slow with MASt3R.
-  - Overall, the generalization ability of MESA&DMESA has been significantly improved.
+  - Overall, the generalization ability of MESA&DMESA has been significantly improved by the foundation model MASt3R.
 - 🖖 **2025-09&10**: [MASt3R](https://github.com/naver/mast3r), [DUSt3R](https://github.com/naver/dust3r) and [ELoFTR](https://zju3dv.github.io/efficientloftr/) are supported.
   - The expected results are provided in:
     - [Expected Results of MASt3R](#expected-results-of-mast3r)